MannLabs/scPortrait/docs/html/_sources/pages/pipeline/segmentation.rst.txt

 Segmentation Workflows
 ----------------------
-Within SPARCSpy a segmentation workflow refers to a specific segmentation algorithm that can be called by one of the segmentation classes described above.
+Within scPortrait a segmentation workflow refers to a specific segmentation algorithm that can be called by one of the segmentation classes described above.
 Currently the following segmentation workflows are available for each of the different segmentation classes.
 They are explained in more detail below:

 - :ref:`WGA_segmentation`
 - :ref:`DAPI_segmentation`